robertdfrench/ifuncd-up/dynamic_linking.md

 that your program invokes it.
 This can save time at startup if your application has a large amount of dynamic symbols.

-Consider this program which calls `printf` three times:
+Consider this program which calls `printf` twice:

 ```c
 #include <stdio.h>